 The Chautauqua Lake Partnership (CLP) is a non-profit organization committed to improving the quality of Chautauqua Lake.
 The organization is managed by an all-volunteer Board of Trustees who are concerned about Chautauqua Lake water quality; especially the proliferation of weeds and algae near shore and along the shoreline.
 For years there have been “sludge”, masses of rotting weeds and algae, including blue-green algae and cyanobacteria toxin near shore and on the shoreline.
 CLP believes that the health of the lake will require regular herbicide treatments to eliminate weeds and reducing phosphorous and nitrogen, the elements that support the growth Harmful Algal Blooms (HABs).

 For the last several years, CLP has worked with the townships around Chautauqua Lake to help them apply to the New York State Department of Environmental Conservation (NYS DEC) for herbicides to be applied in the lake to address the two invasive weeds that are destroying the health of the lake: curly leaf pondweed and Eurasian milfoil.
 Unfortunately, the NYS DEC has not approved all of the areas requested for herbicide application.
 In 2019, the NYS DEC approved herbicide application in a large area in the South Basin of the lake.
 The results were incredible.
 The lake was a place to enjoy for the whole summer.
 In 2020, however, the NYS DEC approved a smaller than requested area, and the herbicides in those areas could not be applied in time to address the early growth of curly leaf pondweed.
 The early part of the summer on the lake was very negatively affected as a result.
 The rest of the summer may or may not be acceptable, depending on the growth of the Eurasian milfoil.
 The hope is that the herbicide application from 2019 will continue to inhibit the growth of the Eurasian milfoil in 2020.
+In 2022, the NYS DEC approved more acreage and the results were, again, very positive.
+Unfortunately, the south basin continued to have extreme weed proliferation where there were not herbicides applied.
+CLP continues to work closely with the NYS DEC in an effort to make the whole lake usable and healthy.

 Cutting the weeds in the lake has been the only other means of addressing the weeds.
 Unfortunately, cutting has a very negative result – the weed cuttings that are not picked up, create surface weed mats that ultimately fall to the bottom of the lake and decay, producing the nitrogen, which supports the growth of HABs.
-That is another reason that herbicides will enhance the lake as there would be fewer weeds and thus little to no cutting required.
+That is another reason that herbicides will enhance the lake as there would be fewer weeds and thus less cutting required.

 The CLP simply wants Chautauqua Lake to be a healthy lake that can be enjoyed by all for fishing, swimming, and boating.
 The organization is doing all that it can to use science to eliminate the proliferation of weeds and HABs, and make the lake one that is in the best condition possible.